 I won’t bore (or overwhelm) you with the details.
 Let’s just say that after being born in 1950, I have lived what one friend described as “an enormity” of a life.
 Not necessarily “major” losses (in and of themselves), but enough in number and variety to take their toll when piled on top of each other–especially when I wasn’t “paying attention”–and before I had learned to deal with them.
-Not surprisingly then, about 25 years ago, I found myself adrift in life–having lost touch with both my health and sense of purpose.
+Not surprisingly then, in my early 40’s, I found myself adrift in life–having lost touch with both my health and sense of purpose.

 I understand far too well the struggle to honor one’s own uniqueness within a world of self-proclaimed gurus and cookie-cutter solutions.
 Ever the Resource Queen, I found myself searching far and wide in order to create a way back to myself, while also tending my late husband and long-distance caregiving with my mom.

 I had remained single until age 41, when I married Alex (he’s the “ASK” of ASK ME House, as his full name was Alexander Stanley Kruzel).
 Then, widowed at age 55.
 No “birth” children, but lovely sets of “bonus” children (both “step” and “god”) and grandchildren.

 Alex and I shared a love for singing and acting.
 [To the right is a photo from our work together in The Crucible.]
 For Alex, theatre was a great social outlet.
 By nature, I tend to be someone who likes to “dig a little deeper” into life.
 So, I’ve had a lot of musical training (both piano and vocal) and even immersed myself within a method acting workshop for nearly a decade.
 I haven’t done live theatre lately.
 Still, I usually find a way to integrate some aspect of expressive arts into my work.
 And, singing is still an important activity.